davidjgoss/davidjgoss.co/blog/better-pull-requests.md

 ### Manage expectations

 There will be times when you aren't going to review a pull request you've been tagged on.
-It might be that you're too busy to give it the proper attention in a timely manner, or that you don't feel you're best-placed to give a meaningful review, given your skills/knowledge etc. Either way, say so to the requester (either in the comments or privately, as you see fit) and nominate one or two other people to review instead.
+It might be that you're too busy to give it the proper attention in a timely manner, or that you don't feel you're best-placed to give a meaningful review, given your skills/knowledge etc. Either way, say so.

 ### Critique with care